Chrisale1/mantra-yoga/README.md

 Also on problems with fiting contents of the yoga techniques in the box when screen size is reduced so height of the div was increase.

 Testing on responsiviness was done on various mobile devices with different screen size, tablets, laptops  and desktop.
-Also window resizer was used to check for different screen.
+Also window resizer was used to check for different screen size.

 ## Deployment